ghc/ghc/docs/users_guide/exts/rewrite_rules.rst

    (b) large or a redex, then it would not be substituted, and the rule would not fire.

--  GHC will never match a forall'd variable in a template with an expression which contains locally bound variables.
+-  GHC will never match a pattern variable in a template with an expression which contains locally bound variables.
 For example, it is permitted to write a rule which contains a case expression::